oyang914/Web-UI/README.md

 - Signup
 - Login
-- Change Password
-- AI Chat (Will not work if this is not deployed on the HomeLab Server, because the AI is not open to public)
+- AI Chat (Will not work if this is not deployed on the HomeLab Server, because the API is not open to public)

+What needs to be done right now?
+- Change Password (No longer working becasue the database structure changed)
+- Show Account details (using the new constructed user table from the database)
+- Including showing the popover (Top right name and email)